 It is more realistic to think of PrEP as a highly effective way to protect against HIV, supported by highest quality of evidence, even in the context of less than daily adherence.

-In the context of very large number potential exposures every year protected by PrEP, risk is clearly extremely low, whether the denominator is tens of thousands of people or millions of individual events.
+In the context of the very large numbers of exposures every year that are protected by PrEP, any risk is clearly extremely low, whether the denominator is tens of thousands of people or millions of individual events.

 - Hoornenborg E et al. Acute infection with a wild-type HIV-1 virus in PrEP user with high TDF levels.
 CROI 2017, 13-16 February 2017, Seattle.
 Poster abstract 953.

 - Knox C et al. HIV-1 infection with multiclass resistance despite preexposure prophylaxis (PrEP).
 23rd CROI 2016, Boston.
 Late-breaker poster abstract 479aLB.

 - Grossman H et al. Newly acquired HIV-1 infection with multi-drug resistant (MDR) HIV-1 in a patient on TDF/FTC-based PrEP.
 Research for Prevention 2016, 17-21 October 2016, Chicago.
 Oral abstract OA03.06LB.